hadashiA/VitalRouter/README.md

 }
 ```

 Command is a data type (without any functionally).
 You can call it an event, a message, whatever you like.
+Forget about the traditional OOP "Command pattern" :) This library is intended for data-oriented design.
 The name "command" is to emphasize that it is a operation that is "published" to your game system entirely.
+The word is borrowed from CQRS, EventStorming etc.

-The reason why the pub/sub model is used is because that command will affect multiple sparse objects.
+In game development, the reason why the pub/sub model is used is because that any event will affect multiple sparse objects.
-The word is borrowed from CQRS, DDD's Event storming etc.
-the Command object has no methods.
-This library is intended for data-oriented design.

-Forget about the traditional OOP Command pattern :)
-See [#Technical Explanation](#Recommendation) section to more information.
+See [#Technical Explanation](#Hoge) section to more information.

 > [!TIP]
 > Here we use the init-only property for simplicity.
 In your Unity project, you may need to add a definition of type `System.Runtime.CompilerServices.IsExternalInit`as a marker.